CarlSargunar/Umbraco-Docker-Workshop/2-Workshop-Database.md

 COPY setup.sql /
 COPY startup.sh /

-# Copy the database files to the container
-# NOTE : This is not a recommendation for production use as the database files should be stored in a persistent volume and not be a part of the image
-COPY Umbraco.mdf /var/opt/sqlserver
-COPY Umbraco_log.ldf /var/opt/sqlserver

 ENTRYPOINT [ "/bin/bash", "startup.sh" ]
 CMD [ "/opt/mssql/bin/sqlservr" ]
 ```

-This file will instruct Docker to create a SQL server running azure-sql-edge, will accept the End User License Agreement, and will define environmental variables to configure the paths to be used for databases.
+This file will instruct Docker to create a SQL server running SQL Server 2022, will accept the End User License Agreement, and will define environmental variables to configure the paths to be used for databases.
 It will also configure the ports to be exposed (1433), and copy two scripts into the container.
 These scripts will be used to restore the database export from the container.

 *Note : We are use Azure SQL Edge here as a database container for compatibility - SQL Edge will with on both x64 as well as ARM cpus which come on Macbooks with an M1 chip.*